Coal-Fired Power Plants

 The final Air Quality Permit for Desert Rock was remanded by the Federal Environmental Appeals Board in 2009.
 The Desert Rock power plant project was finally canceled in March 2011.

-Download the full study or the executive summary: Alternative energy will employ more people and is the way of the future for the Navajo.
+Alternative energy will employ more people and is the way of the future for the Navajo.

-Video and Photos of Desert Rock Resistance
+Take a look at photos and videos of Desert Rock Resistance